 lsb_release -a

-Look at the Description or Release line for your version and codename.
+Look at the Description or Release line for your version number and codename.
+This command provides the most complete information including the distributor ID and release date.

 cat /etc/os-release